The Nature of Fire:

 Various Types of extinguishers and their usage

 Dry Chemical Powder extinguishers are usually rated for multiple purpose use.
-They contain an extinguishing agent and use a compressed, non-flammable gas as a propellant.
+They contain an extinguishing agent and use compressed, non-flammable gas as a propellant.
 They can be used on FLAMMABLE SOLIDS (such as paper, wood, plastic etc) FLAMMABLE LIQUIDS and FLAMMABLE GASES (but it is NOT usual to extinguish the flame of a gas fire).
-Also safe on LIVE ELECTRICAL EQUIPMENT.replica rolex repair
+Also safe on LIVE ELECTRICAL EQUIPMENT.

-Water extinguisher contain water and compressed gas and should be only used on Class A fires.
+Water extinguisher contains water and compressed gas and should be only used on Class A fires.

-Foam spray extinguisher are ideal for multi-risk situation were both class A and class B risks are likely to me found.
+Foam spray extinguisher is ideal for the multi-risk situation were both classes A and class B risks are likely to be found.
 Spray foam extinguishers provide a fast, powerful means of tackling flammable liquids.
 The foam forms a seal over the surface to prevent re-ignition.

 Wet chemical extinguishers are designed for use on Class F fires involving cooking oils and fats, such as lard, olive oil, sunflower oil, maize oil and butter.
 It is extremely effective as the wet chemical rapidly knocks the flames out, cools the burning oil and chemically reacts to form a soap-like solution, sealing the surface and preventing re-ignition.
 Independent fire tests have established that it is capable of extinguishing a fire in a deep fat fryer.
 The extinguisher is easy to use producing a gentle but highly effective spray.
 The gentle application helps prevent hot oil splashing onto the user.
 An added benefit is that they are also suitable for use on free burning materials (Class A) such as wood paper and fabrics.